-Arthurian legend, perhaps the earliest full stories two Welsh
+Arthurian legend, perhaps the earliest full stories two Welsh tales

 from the 11th century "Culhwch and Olwen" and the "Dream of Rhonabwy."

 Geoffrey of Monmouth records Arthur to have been High King of Britain.

 The Clan Campbell trace their lineage back to "Arthur ic Uibar" (Arthur, son of Uther).

 Excalibur has many names, from the Welsh Caledfwlch it was Latinized to

 Caliburnus or Caliburn and then further altered to Excalibur, a

-Many lakes
+Many lakes such as Llyn

 association with the Lady of the Lake.